 The situation can become a little more complicated where the taxi driver is self-employed but all taxi drivers are legally obliged to have sufficient insurance cover in place.

 Impact injuries as a consequence of taxi passengers not wearing a seatbelt, which is illegal, can often lead to taxi accident compensation claims.
-Many people may be surprised to learn that even though this may be seen as the fault of the passenger the taxi driver may be found partially liable due to their driving actions.
+Many people may be surprised to learn that even though this may be seen as the fault of the passenger, the taxi or minicab driver may be found partially liable due to their driving actions.
 In this type of situation a court will normally reduce the headline compensation award by anything up to 25% due to “shared liability”.

 While local authorities have a legal obligation in making sure that all roads are safe for vehicles there are occasions where due to wet patches, ice or simply over breaking by the driver, vehicles can skid, causing injury.
-As far as the passengers in a taxi accident are concerned many will look to pursue a claim against the taxi driver although the court may rule shared liability in the event that the local authority failed to maintain the roads to an appropriate standard.
+As far as the passengers in a taxi accident are concerned many will look to pursue a taxi passenger accident claim against the driver although the court may rule shared liability in the event that the local authority failed to maintain the roads to an appropriate standard.
 This type of case can sometimes drag on because of the potential for shared liability with third parties fighting their corner.

-In incidents where the taxi driver has been found liable for a road traffic collision, the pedestrian who has been hit should look to make a claim for compensation.
+In incidents where the taxi driver has been found liable for a road traffic collision, the pedestrian who has been injured should look to make a claim for compensation.
 Where there has been a death, the family or representatives of the deceased may also be able to claim compensation from the taxi driver.
 Again, some instances of pedestrians being hit by a taxi are not straightforward and the pedestrian may well be forced to share liability if for example they walked into the road unannounced.

-Fortunately hit and run accidents involving taxis are few and far between but in the event that drivers, passengers or pedestrians suffer an injury as a consequence of the impact, they can still make a taxi accident claim.
+Fortunately hit and run accidents involving taxis are few and far between but in the event that drivers, taxi passengers or pedestrians suffer an injury as a consequence of the impact, they can still make a taxi accident claim.
 The claim would go through the Motor Insurance Bureau which is an industry funded scheme that pays compensation for injuries where the perpetrator is never found.
 Please refer to this page for more information on hit and run claims.

 The issue of taxi related accidents involving Uber drivers is relatively new although there are a number of companies operating similar types of service.
 There are all kinds of additional aspects to take into consideration with recent court rulings suggesting that Uber is ultimately responsible for accidents involving their drivers – where there is limited or no insurance cover.
 However, at the moment this is something of a fluid subject with court actions and counter-actions pending which will eventually bring to a conclusion the legal situation.